May 19, 2026

 When you share an email account, it’s difficult to keep track of who’s responsible for what.
 Important messages easily get lost in the shuffle.

-Instead, each team member should have their email account that they or can access.
+Instead, each team member should have their own email account that they can access.
 That way, everyone has a clear record of who’s responsible for what and who completed it.

 But that doesn’t mean that you can’t still share information–you just need to do it more smartly.
 A collaborative email tool like Missive makes it easy to share emails and other information without actually sharing email accounts.